 Secondly, depending on the ages of your kids, I encourage you to utilize one of many creative teaching ideas that are out there.
-From the Resurrection Eggs you can find at the Christian bookstore to a fun recipie for making Resurrection Cookies, there are many hands-on approaches to talking with your kids about holy week.
-Likewise, Family Time Training has a half-dozen good family devotions that focus on Easter.
-You can always access them via the link on the right side of the blog.
-Just use the username and password provided and do a search for "Easter."
+From the Resurrection Eggs you can find at the Christian bookstore to a fun recipe for making Resurrection Cookies, there are many hands-on approaches to talking with your kids about holy week.
+Likewise, you can search online for a good family devotion that focuses on Easter.

 But most importantly, we need to stretch all of our hearts and minds by considering fully what Jesus' act of love means to us.
 Yes, it means eternal life for all who believe (very good news!), but Jesus' death and resurrection reminds us that God is into restoration.
 He is still in the business of taking broken things and making them whole again.
 His passion is to take messed up people and restore them to completeness.
 He can take everything that is wrong in our world and set it right.